rukhov/analog-tv-tools/README.md

 # Analog TV Tools project
-This project aims to develop a suite of software tools designed to decode analog TV signals.
-Currently, it supports the decoding of SECAM CVBS (Composite Video Baseband Signal) TV signals.
-Support for NTSC and PAL signal decoding will be added in the near future.
+This project focuses on developing a suite of software tools for decoding analog TV signals.
+The current toolset includes two primary components:
+- Command Line Interface (CLI) Decoder: This tool enables the conversion of digitized analog CVBS SECAM signals into standard AVI video files.
+- GNU Radio Block: This component allows integration of the Analog TV decoder into GNU Radio (https://wiki.gnuradio.org/), facilitating its use within the GNU Radio ecosystem.

 ## Samples
 ### Original video footage used for transcoding into digitized SECAM CVBS (Composite Video Baseband Signal).